anujwaghwani/CAP-JEE_merge/README.md

   - You can convert .csv file to any file extension based on your requirements just go to freeconvert.com and convert it

 # Who Am I:-
-- So my name is Anuj waghwani currently studying in 1st year CSE at Government College Of Engineering,Nagpur.
+- So my name is Anuj Waghwani currently studying in 1st year CSE at Government College Of Engineering,Nagpur.
 - This is my First ever public project which i uploaded on GitHUb
 - Let me know if any feedback regarding this project.Waiting for your reviews
 # Thank You